Behavior charts work not because kids fear losing a sticker, but because a clear goal plus a real reward makes the right choice the easy choice.

 Find a free printable behavior chart, reward chart, and positive behavior chart template to help children build good habits.
 Parents pick the behavior to grow and the reward to work toward.
 Ideal for home and classroom, ages 2-10.

-A behavior chart is a simple visual that tracks a specific behavior you want a child to grow and pairs it with a reward.
-Instead of nagging, the chart shows the goal and the payoff, so the child can see their own progress and stay motivated.
+A behavior chart is a visual that tracks one behavior you want to grow and pairs it with a reward.
+Instead of nagging, the chart shows the goal and the payoff, so progress is something you can both see.